Note on Green Function Formalism and Topological Invariants: Preparation

-In this section we will write done the setup of the problem.
-We consider a even ($2n$) spatial dimensional material, with the momentum space defined as the manifold $M$ with the coordinate $k$.
-The functions over momentum space is often reduced to Brillouin zone because of periodicity of the crystal, which should be understood as quotient of momentum space following the argument from Bloch theorem.
+In this section we will write down the setup of the problem.
+We consider an even ($2n$) spatial dimensional material, with the momentum space defined as the manifold $M$ with the coordinate $k$.
+The functions over momentum space are often reduced to Brillouin zone because of periodicity of the crystal, which should be understood as quotients of momentum space following the argument from the Bloch theorem.
 Thus as standard knowledge, the overall manifold $M$ is often regarded as torus.
-However, here our statement could be generic, compact manifold $M$. \\ \\ To understand the physical property of electronic dynamics in a material, we often define the Matsubara Green function as (thermal) two point correlations.
-Here, we are working in zero temperature, mathematically speaking, the Matsubara Green function $G(i\omega,k)$ is a mapping from momentum spacetime $M\times \mathbb{R}$ to the group $\text{GL}(N,\mathbb{C})$, where $N$ is the number of bands, where here we assume it to be finite (here, the notation $\omega$ we use here for frequency is often $i\omega$ in other literatures),
+However, here our statement could cover the generic, compact manifold $M$. \\ \\ To understand the physical property of electronic dynamics in a material, we often define the Matsubara Green's function as (thermal) two point correlations.
+Here, we are working in zero temperature, mathematically speaking, the Matsubara Green's function $G(i\omega,k)$ is a mapping from momentum spacetime $M\times \mathbb{R}$ to the group $\text{GL}(N,\mathbb{C})$, where $N$ is the number of bands.
+Here we assume it to be finite (the notation $\omega$ we use here for frequency is often called $i\omega$ in other literatures),